 A submitting agency may elect to have evidence "destroyed" instead of returned (Firearms evidence is not eligible for destruction).
-The destruction option is available by written authority only.
-The submitting agency must return, to the RISCL, a signed and dated Permission to Destroy Evidence Form.
+The destruction option is available only with written authority.
+The submitting agency must return to the RISCL a signed and dated Permission to Destroy Evidence Form.
 Forms are available upon request.
-Evidence will be destroyed by the RISCL upon receipt of proper documentation.
+The RISCL will destroy evidence upon receipt of proper documentation.